firedrakeproject/Irksome/demos/lowlevel/demo_lowlevel_homogbc.py.rst

 Imports::

   from firedrake import *
   from ufl.algorithms.ad import expand_derivatives

   from irksome import GaussLegendre, getForm, Dt

-Note that we imported `getForm` rather than :class:`TimeStepper`.
+Note that we imported :func:`.getForm` rather than :class:`.TimeStepper`.
 That's the lower-level function inside Irksome that manipulates UFL and boundary conditions.

 Continuing::